BADGERS

 Badger Behavior

-Badgers are nocturnal.
-They spend their days in their burrows.
-They eat both plants and animals and seem to have a special fondness for earthworms.
-Badgers are generally slow moving.
+Badgers are mostly nocturnal.
+They are generally slow moving.
 Some are solitary.
 Others are more social, building interlocking systems of dens.
 European badger often live together in communities with animals of both sexes and different ages that are made of burrows connected to one another by tunnels.
+Badgers mark their territories with extremely smelly droppings.
+European badgers hunt individually but gather together to collectively protect their territory.
+They enjoy grooming and playing with one another.

 Badgers make their dens in holes that are about the size of a large watermelon split open lengthwise.
 Sets of badger tunnels and burrows have been occupied by different generations of the same family for centuries.
-One complex of tunnels in the Mendip Hills of Somerset has been continually occupied for 60,000 years.
+One complex of tunnels in the Mendip Hills of Somerset, England has been continually occupied for 60,000 years.

 Angry, Hissing Badgers